betaflight/betaflight.com/docs/wiki/tuning/4-3-Tuning-Notes.md

 ## Improved altitude estimation with baro and gps

 When you have both GPS and baro and fly without waiting for GPS fix, there was wrong altitude estimation (up to 100 meters error).
 Now it's fixed.
-Baro is used untill GPS captures required number of sats.
+Baro is used until GPS captures required number of sats.
 New cli options introduced to configure behavior:

 `position_alt_gps_min_sats` - the required number of sats to start using both GPS and baro.
 `position_alt_baro_fallback_sats` - the required number of sats to stop using GPS and switch back to baro.